 - Step Four: completion of the on-site work.
 We spray paint the base cabinets, gable ends, kick plates, crowns and valances on-site; basically all the stuff we could not take with us.
 Depending on the size of the kitchen this will take one to two days to complete.
-See this article for complete details regarding the spraying of on site cabinetry.
+See this article for complete details regarding the spraying of on-site cabinetry.

 - Step Five: we re-install and re-align your cabinet doors and drawers.

-POST CATALYZED SOLVENT BASED LACQUERS
+CABINET PAINTING WITH POST CATALYZED SOLVENT BASED LACQUERS

 Serious cabinet refinishing work requires the use of lacquers and not traditional house paints.
-The majority of kitchen cabinet refinishing jobs done by Sharrard Painting and Fine Finishing use a post catalyzed solvent based lacquer system.
-We do not use water based paints or water based lacquers ~ these products simply do not have the durability and the longevity required for finishes in kitchens and bathrooms.
+The majority of kitchen cabinet refinishing jobs done by Sharrard Painting and Fine Finishing use a post-catalyzed solvent-based lacquer system.
+We do not use water-based paints or water-based lacquers ~ these products simply do not have the durability and the longevity required for finishes in kitchens and bathrooms.

-The SUMMIT line of conversion coatings from Katilac Coatings under distribution from Halton Chemicals is our go to SOLVENT BASED lacquer for kitchens and bathroom applications.
+The SUMMIT line of conversion coatings from Katilac Coatings under distribution from Halton Chemicals is our go-to SOLVENT-BASED lacquer for kitchens and bathroom applications.

-- Durable surface – very good hardness, block resistance and print resistance.
+- Durable surface – very good hardness, block resistance, and print resistance.
 Excellent mar resistance.

 - Primer and paint can be sanded within an hour of its application.
 Sands to smooth and fine powder, not gummy.